mlecoleman/HummingbirdFeeder/README.md

   - Quick Update - Allows the User to click the Feeder Changed Today button to quickly update the change date to today's date and immediately see any data for that feeder get re-calculated
   - Check Feeder Status - Indicates if the feeder for that row is due to be changed
   - Edit - Displays a button that on-click allows the user to edit the Feeder's name, location, or change date
-  - Delete - Displays a button that on-click allowd the user to delete the given feeder
+  - Delete - Displays a button that on-click allows the user to delete the given feeder
 - Add New Feeder Button - On click redirects to a page which allows the user to create a new feeder
 - Daily Highs Table(s)
   - For each feeder a table is displayed that shows each date since the feeder was changed, and the high temperature for that day